KEMCAANA

 - Complete the Online Application

-Visit the Observership Portal and submit your application during the open period (February 1st – April 30th). - Application Screening
+Visit the Observership Portal and submit your application during the open period (March 16 – April 12). - Application Screening

 All applications will be manually reviewed for the first two years to ensure quality matching.
 You’ll only be contacted if selected. - Fee Structure

-- A non-refundable processing fee of $25 per rotation will apply only after you’re matched with a mentor.
+- A non-refundable application processing fee of $25 will apply.

 - You’ll receive a payment email once a rotation is confirmed.
 Please do not pay before being instructed to do so.